ryanfiorini/AppMobiWP8SimpleJqMobiTemplate/AppMobiWP8SimpleJqMobiTemplate/readme.txt

 This template will pull down an AppMobiPage.xaml and the necessary HTML content placed in a HTML folder.

 * You will need to update the WMAppManifest.xml in the Properties folder.
 Change the Navigation Page to AppMobiPage.xaml.
+The default appMobi splash screen is located in the Assets directory.
+You will need to replace ours with your own custom one for landscape and portrait.

 AppMobiWebSource.xml:
    This file is used to list all the files to be loaded into isolated storage for navigating in the WebBrowser.